metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 5a0d475351aa   ironic-pod   Running   6 days ago   [5a0d475351aa-infra] [ipa-downloader]                      18f3a8f61407
 ```

-The process will wait until the `ironic-python-agent` (IPA) initramfs, kernel and headers file are downloaded successfully.
+The process will wait until the `ironic-python-agent` (IPA) initramfs, kernel and headers files are downloaded successfully.
 See below the files downloaded along with the `CentOS 7` cloud image:

 ```sh
 [alosadag@eko1 metal3-dev-env]$ ll /opt/metal3-dev-env/ironic/html/images